zutmkr/Studia/README.md

-# Studia
-Moje programy różnej maści
+# Welcome to my Github!